What We Do

 Challenges

 The lifeblood of California’s people, ecosystems, and species is water.
 Yet California’s surface waters and groundwater continue to be polluted, overdrawn, and misused.
-Climate change will further impact water-storing snow packs, alter rainfall patterns, and heat up the state, putting additional pressure on threatened water systems and pushing more species toward extinction.
+Climate change will further impact water-storing snowpacks, alter rainfall patterns, and heat up the state, putting additional pressure on threatened water systems and pushing more species toward extinction.

 Our Partners